MrRooten/GodThings/README.md

     Embed python interpreter:Use those apis to write plugins so no need to compile c code to accomplish the ability you want System:Information gathering
     Some Files parse: Prefetch[almost done],Amcache[todo],memory[todo],JumpListFile[todo],SRUMFile[todo]
+  ### Extend API [todo]
+  Many of api are not expose to python but implement in GodAgent.If you want to use those, this section may be helpful.
 ## GtGui.exe
-  This is the gui application of this GodAgent.exe that write in C#/WPF,run this after run the command
+  This is the gui application of this GodAgent.exe that write in C#/WPF,run this after run the command.(Actually this is not a good gui,I just write it for fun.If you don't want to use it,I understand that.)
   ### GodAgent.exe gui_serve

 ## Python Internal API
   Using help(module) after import the module to get the usage of function
   ### process_internal